capsule-corp-ternoa/ternoa-doc/docs/for-developers/get-started/index.md

 ## Overview

-If you are ready for developing on our mainet/alphanet networks please check out following pages:
+If you are ready for developing on our mainnet/alphanet networks please check out the following pages:

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';